tomeshnet/tomesh.101/workshops/20210316-reclaim-the-internet/how-to-reclaim-the-internet.md

 <captioned-image img-file="img/internet-apps-ownership.svg" img-width="40"></captioned-image>

 ???
-The ISPs own the wires, tech giants own the apps.
+The ISPs own the wires, tech giants such as Google and facebook own the apps.

 Both own our data.

+We own a small part of the system, mainly the equipment in our homes.

 ---